EddieTristes/Art-Studio-Edit/README.md

 > -v31l-sys and cfr0st for reverse engineering Animal Jam and creating Art Studio Edit v1.1 - 1.3

-> -EddieTristes for fixing the UUID grabber to work with the AJ Classic app, updating UI, and updating Art Studio Edit to v1.4
+> -EddieTristes for fixing the UUID grabber to work with the AJ Classic app, updating UI, and updating Art Studio Edit